 document.head.appendChild(styleSheet);

 HubBox UI elements are built using Web Components.
-To style elements inside these components (which are normally encapsulated in a "shadow DOM"), you use the ::part() pseudo-element.
-You target the component's tag name (e.g., hubbox-local-pickup-toggles) followed by ::part(part-name).
+To style elements inside these components (which are encapsulated in a shadow DOM), use the ::part() pseudo-element.
+Target the component tag name followed by ::part(part-name).

-You'll need to know the specific part names exposed by each component.
-These are often found in HubBox's component documentation or by inspecting the element's HTML structure in browser developer tools (look for the part="..." attribute).
+Part names are documented in the HubBox Components documentation or can be found by inspecting the element's HTML in browser developer tools (look for the part="..." attribute).

-/* Example changing the icon in a specific button component */
+/* Change the icon in a multi-button component */

 hubbox-local-pickup-multi-button::part(icon) {